5 Things My Journey Through Mormonism Taught Me

 A hopeful and positive attitude goes a LONG way.

 People always ask me why it is that I’m so happy.
 The truth is that I TRY.
-I try really hard to constantly see the good, have hope and push forward.
+I try really hard to see the good, have hope, and push forward continually.
 It isn’t effortless!
 In fact, I’ve found that finding hope and joy is like using a muscle.
-The more we use the muscle, the easier it becomes to use it.
-If we’ve forgotten to exercise the muscle, we are weakened and we have to exude more power to lift the same object.
+The more we use it, the easier it becomes to use.
+If we forget to exercise these muscles on a regular basis, our ability to lift will be significantly diminished.
 Therefor, seeing the good has to become a habit, a daily exercise and effort.
 Living life with a hopeful heart takes energy, but it is well worth it.
-I believe in energies, that what we put out into the world comes back towards us like a boomerang.
-If we feel negatively, we will notice negatives (see how I didn’t say that negativity will happen to us?
+I believe in universal energy, that what we put out into the world comes back towards us like a boomerang.
+If we feel negative, we will notice the negatives (see how I didn’t say that negativity will happen to us?
 Negativity will always be a part of our lives, no matter how much we use our “hope muscles”.
-Our “hope muscles” are what get us through the negative times).
-In contrast, if we feel positively, we will notice all of the good surrounding us more easily, which in turn lifts our moods, impacting those we meet and all that we do. ( With that said, although I am a HSP, I don’t have depression or health issues that may inhibit my chemical ability to feel or choose joy.)
+They are what get us through adverse times).
+In contrast, if we feel positive, we will more adequately consider the positivity surrounding us, which in turn lifts our moods, impacting those we meet and all that we do. ( With that said, although I am a HSP, I don’t have depression or health issues that may inhibit my chemical ability to feel or choose joy.)

-Spirituality and gaining a deeper sense of self.
+Spirituality and gaining a more profound sense of self.

 I think spirituality can be found in all that is around us — whether it be nature, family, community, art — it’s just about honing in and finding what works for us.
-That whatever we find may connect us deeper to the earth and our surroundings.
-Like sinking our toes into the earth.
-Rooted.
-And lifted at once.
+By doing so, we can become better connected to the earth and our surroundings.
+Like sinking our toes into the soil.
+Rooted and lifted at once.

 A LOT.
 In the Mormon church, we are taught to pray and ponder often.
 To always be inquisitive in searching for what is good and true.
-This act of pondering is also what lead me to leave the church, because I found that not all was good or true.
-However that being said, I learned to hone in and lean on my instincts, heart and mind religiously.
+This act of pondering is also what lead me to leave the church.
+I eventually found that it was not all good or true.
+However, I learned to hone in and lean on my instincts, heart, and mind religiously.
 I rarely make decisions without first thinking them through, and I attribute a lot of my life choices (and therefor outcomes, even successes) to this.
 We hold many of the answers we are searching for within us, if we are quiet enough to ponder and listen (to that still small voice, or in other words, our hearts).

-PS: For any of you currently struggling with your own spirituality, in and out of the LDS church, know that this rather-positive post has taken two long years and 35 drafts of pain for me to arrive to a point of peace.
+PS: For any of you currently struggling with your spirituality, in and out of the LDS church, know that this rather-positive post has taken two long years and 35 drafts of pain for me to finally arrive at a place of peace.
 Mourning (a spirituality, way of life and community) has taken a long time.
 I didn’t want to publish anything of anger or write anything that I would later on regret.
 Not that that pain or anger wasn’t justified.
 I believe it was, as is yours.
-Stay strong…and keep searching for the light, big or small.
+Stay strong and keep searching for the light, big or small.